acTechWorld/vue-drag-playground/README.md

 - `rotation-start`: Fired when rotation starts. **Emits the updated item.**
 - `rotating`: Fired while an item is being rotated. **Emits the updated item.**
 - `rotation-end`: Fired when rotation stops. **Emits the updated item.**
+- `copy-items`: Fired when items are copied. **Emits an object containing the copied items and the newly created items.**
+- `delete-items`: Fired when items are deleted. **Emits the list of deleted items.**

 Each event provides the entire updated item, including all properties such as its position (`x`, `y`), size (`width`, `height`), and rotation (`rotation`).